NTNU-IHB/FMI4j/README.md

   -m, --main=<mainClass>   Fully qualified name of the main class.
 ```

+In order to build the `fmu-builder` tool, clone this repository and invoke `./gradlew installDist`.
+The distribution will be located in the folder _fmu-builder-app/build/install_.

 ***

 Would you rather build FMUs using Python?
 Check out [PythonFMU](https://github.com/NTNU-IHB/PythonFMU)! <br>